markashleybell/markashleybell.com/posts/building-a-simple-google-chrome-extension.md

         // Send the request and set status xhr.send(params);
         statusDisplay.innerHTML = 'Saving...';
     }

     // When the popup HTML has loaded window.addEventListener('load', function(evt) {
         // Bind our addBookmark function to the form submit event document.getElementById('addbookmark').addEventListener('submit', addBookmark);
+        // Cache a reference to the status display SPAN statusDisplay = document.getElementById('status-display');
         // Call the getPageInfo function in the background page, injecting
         // content_script.js into the current HTML page and passing in our
         // onPageInfo function as the callback
         chrome.extension.getBackgroundPage().getPageInfo(onPageInfo);
     });

-This may look a little confusing at first, but it will make more sense when you see the other code.
+This may look a little confusing at first, but hopefully it will make more sense when you see the rest!

 ## background.js